The Ultimate Catering for Buffet Checklist You Need Now

 • Provide your caterer with a realistic minimum and maximum number

 Many catering professionals recommend giving your caterer a final headcount plus a small buffer, often around 5 percent for unexpected arrivals [2].
+When you self cater, a simple rule of thumb is:

 • Around 450 g of food per adult